jtiala/wpdl/README.md

 ## Usage examples

-Recommended way of using wpdl is with `npx`.
-You can also clone this repo and run locally, just replace `npx wpdl` with `npm run scrape -- `.
-Note: the double dash is needed to pass the arguments to the script.
+The following commands use the latest version of `wpdl` that is published in [npm](https://www.npmjs.com/package/wpdl).
+To run the script locally, clone this repo and replace `npx wpdl` with `npx .`.

 Scrape pages and posts